The Mighty Quinn (film): Plot

 Quinn discovers that Pater, a close associate of the President of the United States, brought stacks of $10,000 bills to the island to be picked up by Patina.
 The President wants to fund an anti-Communist revolution in Latin America, but Congress would not support this.
 The President acts illegally, using the CIA to deliver discontinued currency that is still legal but will not be missed from storage at the US Treasury.
 The murder interfered with the plan, so the CIA sent Miller to retrieve the money and "plug up the holes."

 Quinn tracks Maubee down at their childhood playground in an ancient ruin.
 Maubee explains that Pater impregnated Isola when she was a maid at his hotel.
 When Ubu Pearl demanded that Pater support the child, Pater fired Isola.
 Ubu Pearl instructed Isola to go to the hotel and leave a snake in Pater's room.
 Maubee sped to the hotel and arrived just as Pater was dying from the snakebite.
 He cut off Pater's head, put his body into the tub to attempt to conceal the cause of death, and grabbed the sack of money.

 Miller appears and holds the pair at gunpoint.
 Maubee hands over the money and Miller departs in a helicopter.
 Enraged, Maubee grabs onto the helicopter as it lifts off over the ocean.
 Miller shoots at Maubee and Quinn watches helplessly as his friend's body falls into the ocean.
 A snake hidden in the sack of money slithers out and fatally bites the helicopter pilot.
-Miller struggles to regain control, but the chopper crashes into the old ruins and explodes.
+Miller struggles to regain control, but the helicopter crashes into the old ruins and explodes.